Women and Social Movements in the United States,1600-2000

 Women and Social Movements in the United States, 1600-2000 contains the following resources:

-- 130 document projects and document archives that present and interpret primary source documents, the great majority of which are not otherwise available online.
+• More than 140 document projects that present and interpret primary source documents, the great majority of which are not otherwise available online.
 Each document project poses an interpretive question or series of questions and provides a collection of documents that address the question.
-Altogether these document projects and archives contain about 5,300 documents, 1,400 images, and 1,140 links to other websites.
+Altogether the database contains about 9,500 documents, 1,500 images, and 1,200 links to other websites.
 They demonstrate that historical analysis is an interpretive process based on documents and encourage viewers of the site to participate in that process.
 We add four new document projects or additions to existing projects annually.

-- An Online Biographical Dictionary of the Woman Suffrage Movement in the United States that currently includes about 2,140 biographical sketches of grassroots woman suffrage activists, to which we expect to add about 500 sketches every six months until the resource is completed in late 2021.
+• An Online Biographical Dictionary of the Woman Suffrage Movement in the United States that currently includes about 3,750.
+We are still adding to the collection, and the resource should be completed in 2024.
 The collection includes radical, mainstream and black women suffragists who were primarily active from 1890 to 1920.

 Women and Social Movements in the United States, 1600-2000 is available for one-time purchase of perpetual access, or as an annual subscription.
-Perpetual access customers of Women and Social Movements, 1600-2000, edited by Thomas Dublin and Kathryn Kish Sklar need to purchase annual updates to access the Rebecca Jo Plant and Judy Tzu-Chun Wu’s edition.
-Please contact us at sales@alexanderstreet.com if you wish to begin a subscription, purchase the annual update, or request a free 30-day trial.
+Perpetual access customers of Women and Social Movements, 1600-2000, edited by Thomas Dublin and Kathryn Kish Sklar need to purchase annual updates to access the more recent additions to the database.
+Please contact us at sales@alexanderstreet.com if you wish to begin a subscription, purchase the annual updates, or request a free 30-day trial.

 Women and Social Movements (WASM) welcomes proposals for online document projects.
 Prospective submissions should be built around primary sources addressing a question or theme concerning some aspect of women and social movements in the United States, broadly defined.
 The project’s focus should also speak to issues raised in relevant secondary literature.
 Our submission process is slightly different than that of a typical academic journal, as WASM is really the only venue for publication of such work.

-We encourage prospective contributors to contact the new co-editors, Rebecca Jo Plant (rjp@ucsd.edu) or Judy Tzu-Chun Wu (jwu@uci.edu) to discuss their proposals before submitting them.
-Please also feel free to email wasmatuc@gmail.com with any questions you may have.
+We encourage prospective contributors to contact the editor, Rebecca Jo Plant (rjp@ucsd.edu)to discuss their proposals before submitting them.
+Please also feel free to email wasmatuc@gmail.comwith any questions you may have.
 All submissions must be electronic via email attachments.
+Beginning in July 2024, Patricia Schechter of Portland State University will become the new editor.
+She will be reachable at schechp@pdx.edu.

 Professor Jay Kleinberg of Brunel University has written an article describing her experience preparing a document project for WASM and has kindly permitted us to post the piece here for prospective contributors.
 You may find her discussion helpful if you are anticipating preparing your own document project.